 You should recognize where you created the ornamental break earlier.
 Click through the carousel to decide how that break (and any others you create) should be rendered.

 You can experiment with styles as you are writing, or come back and change your mind after you’ve proofed your book.
-Styles are instantly and uniformly applied to all aspects of your book.
+More information about styles can be found in Apply Styles to Your Book.

 Maybe 17th century typefaces aren’t your thing.
 Return to Book Style and select something more modern.
 See how that affects options for Heading and Ornamental Break.